nikitavoloboev/data/focusing/focusing.md

 ## Things that help me
 - I use [Focus app](https://heyfocus.com) to block a particular set of websites for 90 minutes (front pages of Hacker News, Reddit, ..) every 2 hours.
-- I don't listen to any music when working and instead use [Noizio](http://noiz.io/) and listen to sounds of wind or rain or Sailing Yacht.
+- I don't listen to any music when working and instead use [Noizio](http://noiz.io/) and listen to sounds of wind or rain or Deep Space.
 - I try to work outside of home and move often.
 When that is not possible I emulate a working enviroment in some part of my home so my brain knows that if I am in this place, it is time to work and not do anything else.
 - I use only one monitor (my macbook).
 I found multiple monitors distracting as I can do everything really fast from my computer already.
 - I live fully by my projects I assigned to work on this week.
 I then schedule the time and the projects I want to work on in [Fantastical](../macOS/apps/fantastical.md) and review the time I have spent after each Focus session (90 min).
 I don't want to waste any mental energy deciding what I want to do as I am working on something and instead want to focus fully on [solving the problems](../research/solving-problems.md) I have in front of me.